NHS vaccination schedule

 Meningitis ACWY Vaccine

-Teenagers and university students are to be offered a vaccination to prevent Meningitis W disease.
+Teenagers and university students are to be offered a vaccination to prevent meningitis W disease.

 From August 2015, all 17 to 18 year olds in school year 13 and first time university students up to the age of 25 will be offered the Meningitis ACWY vaccine as part of the NHS vaccination programme.
-The Meningitis ACWY vaccine protects against four different causes of Meningitis and septicaemia - meningococcal (Men) A, C,W and Y diseases.
+The Meningitis ACWY vaccine protects against four different causes of meningitis and septicaemia - meningococcal (Men) A, C,W and Y diseases.

 There will also be a catch-up vaccination programme for current school year 10 students through schools from January 2016.
 The Meningitis ACWY vaccine will also be added to the routine adolescent schools programme (school years 9 or 10) from Autumn 2015, alongside the 3-in-1 teenage booster, and as a direct replacement for the Meningitis C Vaccination.